-A 41-year- old female presented with a several months history of pain in her thoracic spine, accompanied by night pain and fever with no neurological impairment.
-She was physically very active and had no underlying comorbidities.
-She refused to underwent examination and she went to a chiropractor treatment who have performed periarticular infiltrations, but there was no improvement.
-After that she went to the private physical therapy, without doctors' advice, but by herself.
-Despite long term physical and drug therapy, the pain was still present, she underwent x- ray examination, which were with no pathological finding.
-Labor findings showed low elevated sedimentation rate.
-She also underwent psychiatric examination; a diagnosis of anxiety had been established.
-Despite drugs and physical therapy, the pain was worsening.
-Finally, three months after first complains the patient underwent a CT scan, which showed paravertebral and prevertebral change from Th5-Th9 with infiltration and osteolysis of vertebral bodies, disc space and spinal canal, with connection to S6 lung segment.
-Radiological conclusion was osteomyelitis or lung tumor with lymphadenopathy (T3N1M1a).
-(Figures 1A and 1B).
-A nuclear magnetic resonance of the thoracic spine was conducted which revealed changes from Th5 to Th8, posterior rips VI and VII, prevertebral and paravertebral, and in the lung, spread epidural with foramina infiltration and compression on roots Th6 and Th7.
-The radiological conclusion: TBC spondylitis or neoplastic change (Figure 2).
-She underwent bronchoscopy (with a normal findings), Quantiferon TBC test (findings were negative) and a true cut biopsy of the lungs which have shown monocyte/histocyte proliferation, possible inflammatory myofibroblastic tumor or pneumonitis.
-Patient was referred to an oncologist who indicated radiotherapy of the infiltrated segment.
+2).
+She underwent bronchoscopy (with normal findings), QuantiFERON-TB test (the findings were negative) and a Tru-cut biopsy of the lungs which have shown monocyte/ histocyte proliferation, possible inflammatory myofibroblastic tumor or pneumonitis.
+The patient was referred to an oncologist who indicated radiotherapy of the infiltrated segment.
 However, the patient declined this modality of treatment, and was referred to a spinal surgeon.
-After a clinical examination and a thorough reviewing existent medical documentation and available radiographic sources, we suggested surgical treatment - open transthoracic approach with a biopsy of the affected region and a corpectomy with an implantation of an expandible cage and subsequent a posterior transpedicular stabilization (Figures 3 and 4).
+After a clinical examination and a thorough reviewing existent medical documentation and available radiographic sources, we suggested surgical treatment, open transthoracic approach with a biopsy of the affected region and a corpectomy with an implantation of an expandable cage and subsequently a posterior transpedicular stabilization (Figures 3 and 4).
 Postoperatively there was no neurological impairment.
 Biopsy of the lesion has shown a hydatid cyst caused by Echinococcus granulosus.
-She was treated postoperatively with Abendazol for six months and monitored routinely by a spinal surgeon and infectious diseases specialist and radiographical diagnostic procedures were conducted on three, six, 12 and 24 months and no dissemination or recurrence of the cyst has been noted.
+Postoperatively, the patient was treated with albendazole for six months and routinely monitored by both a spinal surgeon and an infectious diseases specialist.
+Follow-up imaging was performed at three, six, 12, and 24 months, with no evidence of cyst recurrence or dissemination.

-Ethics statement: The study was approved by the Ethics Committee of the University of Belgrade Faculty of Medicine (Decision number 1051/3), and carried out in accordance with the Helsinki Declaration and its amendments.
+Ethics: The study was approved by the Ethics Committee of the University of Belgrade Faculty of Medicine (Decision number 1051/3), and carried out in accordance with the Helsinki Declaration and its amendments.
 This case report analyzes data collected in the period preceding the writing of this article, in accordance with the provisions of the Law on the Protection of Personal Data of the Republic of Serbia.
-Insight into the patient records in this case report was obtained in accordance with Article 3 of the above-mentioned Law, which necessitates a precise definition of how this data may be used.
+Insight into the patient records in this case report was obtained in accordance with Article 3 of the abovementioned Law, which necessitates a precise definition of how this data may be used.
 Informed consent was obtained from the patient.
 In keeping with the University Clinical Center of Serbia regulations, the patient consented to participate in any retrospective studies by signing her consent to hospitalization and treatment, as well as to the use of her medical data in this case report.